Linking and closed orbits: Introduction

 This is equivalent to the requirement that $0$ is a regular value of $H$ and that the energy surface $M=\{H=0\}$ intersects the zero section non-trivially.
 We call $N=\{V<0\}$ the {\bf negative set}.
 Notice, that the closure equals $\pi(M)$.
 We require that the relative homology group of the negative set

 is non-trivial for some degree $*=1,\ldots,n$.

-In addition, the potential is required to satisfy the following {\bf asymptotic conditions}: We denote by $\grad V$ the gradient of the potential $V$, the dual vector field of the differential $TV$ w.r.t. the metric.
+In addition, the potential is required to satisfy the following {\bf asymptotic conditions}: We denote by $\grad V$ the gradient of the potential $V$, which is the dual vector field of the differential $TV$ w.r.t.\ the metric, and by $\nabla$ the covariant derivative w.r.t.\ the Levi-Civita connection.
 The second covariant derivative $\nabla TV$, the so-called {\bf Hessian}, is a symmetric bilinear form which we denote by $\Hess V$.
 We require that there exist a positive constant $K$ and a compact subset $\hat{Q}$ of $Q$ such that

 and

 To formulate the second asymptotic condition we distinguish a base point $o$ in $\hat{Q}$ and denote by $\dist(o,q)$ the distance to $q\in Q$, i.e. the minimal {\bf length}

 of piecewise $C^1$-curves $c$ connecting $o$ with $q$.
 We require that